-Konig, a Democrat, was the representative for Maryland's 3rd congressional district from 1911 to 1915.
+Konig was the representative for Maryland’s 3rd congressional district and was a Democrat.
+He served from 1911 to 1915.

 From Apr 1911 to May 1913, Konig missed 147 of 270 roll call votes, which is 54.4%.
 This is much worse than the median of 32.2% among the lifetime records of representatives serving in May 1913.
 The chart below reports missed votes over time.